add2cal/docs/src/recipes/rsvp.md

 * Create a new one.
 * Customize it.
 * Save it.
-* The landingpage template gets linked to the style of your event.
-So, get back to your style, activate the advanced settings (if not already visible) and select the landingpage at the respective dropdown.
+* The landingpage template gets linked to your event.
+So, get back to your event and select the landingpage at the respective dropdown.
 * The landingpage gets tested best by visiting the actual landingpage.
 You can find the link at the very top of the event detail page.

 ## 📣 Share and integrate it